Best Dental Assistant Schools in Iowa

 The Iowa Dental Board requires dental assistants to complete continuing education credits each biennial renewal period.
 These must include courses on infection control and CPR.
 1

 Becoming a dental assistant in Iowa starts with choosing the right school.
 Look for accredited programs that give you practical experience and prepare you for certification.
-Once you complete your training and pass exams, you can apply for registration and start working in dental offices across the state.
+Once you complete your training and pass exams, you can apply for registration and apply for roles upon completion.

 Next step: Contact at least two schools from the list above, ask about start dates, and confirm their Iowa Dental Board approval.
 That will set you on the fastest path to starting your career.